taxes, tax consultant, tax return

 Bulgaria has the lowest tax rate for both personal and corporate taxes.
 The corporate tax rate is fixed at 10% of the profits of the company and the personal income tax rate is fixed at 10% of the income.

-At the same time Bulgaria is a member of the European Union (=the EU).
+At the same time, Bulgaria is a member of the European Union (=the EU).
 You would have free access to the common European market and you can sell your goods and services across the whole of EU.

 How to become a tax resident in Bulgaria?

 What does it mean to be ‘a tax resident’?
-Article 3 of the Corporate Income Tax Act says that tax residents are 1.legal entities under Bulgarian law and 2.Companies and cooperative societies established under some Council Regulations, situated in Bulgaria and entered into Bulgarian Register.
-This article is applicable only for companies.
-Some individuals can apply for a tax residency as well.
-Tax resident in Bulgaria may be a foreigner who has an income earned in the country or a resident of the country whose income is earned abroad.
+Article 3 of the Corporate Income Tax Act says that tax residents are 1. legal entities under Bulgarian law and 2. companies and cooperative societies established under some Council Regulations, situated in Bulgaria and entered into the Bulgarian Register.
+This legal article applies only to companies.
+However, individuals can also apply for a tax residency in Bulgaria as well.
+Tax residents in Bulgaria can be Bulgarian nationals or a foreign person, who has Bulgarian residency regardless of where the income was earned.

 Individuals